Bed and Breakfast

 A Country Experience

 The original farmhouse was built in 1921 and has been added on to and modified several times.
 We fell in love at first sight with the high ceilings (11-12') and the original beadboard wainscoting.
 The sense of growth and history gives it added charm.
 A generous breakfast is served in the spacious dining room.
 The accommodations in the Farmhouse consist of the Red Room, the Green Room, and the Blue Room.
-Not terribly original names, but they serve the purpose of identifying the rooms until we can come up with something more creative.
 All of the rooms are on the second floor, and they share a sitting room and bathroom.
+There is also powder room available for your use on the first floor.
 Each room is unique, but all have charming sloped ceilings and comfortable beds.
 The sitting room has a coffee bar with a choice of coffee, tea, and hot chocolate.
 You may check availability and make your reservation by phone, email, or by clicking on one of the Availability buttons below.
-For those of you checking availability for the antiques fairs, we are located 5 miles from Round Top and 15 miles or less from all of the shows.
-The 2022 Fall Antiques Fair is scheduled for October 13-30, 2022.
+For those of you checking availability for the antiques fairs, we are located 5 miles from Round Top and within 15 miles of all of the shows.
+The 2023 Spring Antiques Fair is scheduled for March 16-April 2, 2023.
 To find the dates for a specific venue, we suggest you check out the calendar on AntiqueWeekend.com.

 STAR GAZERS, don't forget to bring your telescope with you.
 We are a dark-sky property, so we usually have a clear, bright view of the night sky.
 This photo was taken by one of our guests.
 We appreciate him allowing us to use it!